ELA Resources

 - Typing.com (K-12): This is a free online typing program we have selected to teach and practice keyboarding.

-- BrainPOP Jr. and BrainPOP (purchased by individual schools - ask your principal): These sites have engaging learning games, animated movies, and activities.
-They are designed with relevance, depth, and humor to encourage kids on their unique learning paths.
+- BrainPOP Jr. and BrainPOP: These sites have engaging learning games, animated movies, and activities.

-- Khan Academy (K-12) At this site, students can practice at their own pace, first filling in gaps in their understanding and then accelerating their learning.
+- Khan Academy: At this site, students can practice at their own pace.

 Literature Resources